texfaq/texfaq.github.io/FAQ-repeat-num.md

 (&lsaquo;_x_&rsaquo;+2&lsaquo;_xstep_&rsaquo;, &lsaquo;_y_&rsaquo;+2&lsaquo;_ystep_&rsaquo;) and so on, adding the displacement again each time.
-The command was designed for use in `picture`, but it makes no check, and may even be used to provide eccentric typesetting in a ''regular'' sentence, such as:
+The command was designed for use in `picture`, but it makes no check, and may even be used to provide eccentric typesetting in a "regular" sentence, such as:
 ```latex
 Here \multiput(0,0)(1,1){3}{we} are again.
 ```